Cameron-M-Bailey/Linear-Regression-Data-Analysis-Basquiat/README.md

 # Regression-Data-Analysis-Basquiat
-### An analysis of Basquiat’s top selling works & a multiple linear regression to predict prices.
+### An analysis of Basquiat’s top selling works & a linear regression and k-NN model to predict prices.
 # Objective
 This project analyzes Jean Michel Basquait’s top art pieces with the highest hammer prices (sales price in auctions).
 Aspects such as dimensions (length, width, area), year created, number of unique colors, and others, were explored as features.